ChaseSmith67/NES_Emulator/README.md

 high level, so the basic concepts are not completely foreign to me.
 However, this is definitely beyond my level of expertise, but hopefully with some humility and patience, I'll develop some new skills and learn a few things.

+## Update #1

+After a bit of experimenting with potential designs and a bit more research, it had become clear that the short-term scope of the project must change a bit.
+Before being able to dive head-first into building a NES Emulator, I'll need to make a fully-functional 6502 assembler.
+This may have been obvious to some, but I guess I assumed that, since any ROMs are going to be already-written and fully-tested pieces of software, I would only need to be able to run nice, neat code.
+Of course, it isn't that simple.
+In order to test and ensure that everything works as intended, I'll have to be able to run much smaller pieces of software designed to test the emulated hardware for bugs.
+This could get interesting...